Harold Gillies: World War II

+Gillies also carried out lecture tours on plastic surgery across South America between 1941 and 1942 alongside British colour photographer Percy Hennell.

-Pioneering sex reassignment surgery
+Pioneering gender-affirming surgery

 Instead of retiring at the end of the Second World War Gillies had to keep working as he had insufficient savings.

-In 1946, he and a colleague carried out one of the first sex reassignment surgeries from female to male on Michael Dillon.
-In 1951 he and colleagues carried out one of the first modern sex reassignment surgeries, from male to female, on Roberta Cowell, using a flap technique, which became the standard for 40 years.
+In 1946, he and a colleague carried out one of the first gender-affirming surgery from female to male on Michael Dillon.
+In 1951 he and colleagues carried out one of the first modern gender-affirming surgeries, from male to female, on Roberta Cowell, using a flap technique, which became the standard for 40 years.

 Gillies made a visit to New Zealand in 1956 after an absence of 51 years.

+On his work for Cowell and Dillon, Gillies remarked: “If it gives real happiness, that is the most that any surgeon or medicine can give.”

 Death

-Gillies suffered a slight cerebral thrombosis at the age of 78 while undertaking a major operation on the damaged leg of an 18-year-old girl on 3 August 1960.
+Gillies suffered a cerebral thrombosis at the age of 78 while undertaking a major operation on the damaged leg of an 18-year-old girl on 3 August 1960.

 Gillies died on 10 September 1960 at The London Clinic, at 20 Devonshire Place, Marylebone.
 Despite earning an estimated £30,000 per year between the First and Second World Wars he left an estate of only £21,161.

 Personal life

 Gillies married Kathleen Margaret Jackson on 9 November 1911, in London.
 They had four children.
 His eldest son, John Gillies, flew Spitfires with No. 92 Squadron RAF in World War II.
 John was shot down over France on 23 May 1940, and became a POW for the duration of the war.
 Harold's youngest son Michael Thomas Gillies followed his father into medicine.
 Actor Daniel Gillies is his descendant.

 Gillies was an amateur golfer.
 He played in the Amateur Championship every year from 1906 to 1931 and represented England in their annual match against Scotland in 1908, 1925, 1926 and 1927.
 He won the 1913 St. George's Grand Challenge Cup and was runner-up in the 1914 Golf Illustrated Gold Vase, behind Harold Hilton.
 He won the President's Putter in 1925.
 His older brother Charles won the 1899 Australian Amateur.

 For many years his home was at 71 Frognal, Hampstead, London.
 A blue plaque on the front of that house now commemorates his life and work.
-In Cambridge, in 2015, Gonville and Caius College built twelve houses and named the road Harold Gillies Close (CB5 8ZD) in his honour.
+In Cambridge, in 2015, Gonville and Caius College built twelve houses and named the road "Gillies Close" (postcode CB5 8ZD) in his honour.
+Gillies Lane at Gun Hill Park in Aldershot, the former Cambridge Military Hospital, similarly commemorates him.